-A person receiving or applying for long term care medical assistance in a nursing home (NH), supportive living facility (SLF), or through the DoA Home and Community Based Services (HCBS) waiver may apply for a hardship waiver if the person is denied such medical assistance due to:
+A person receiving or applying for long term care medical benefits in a nursing home (NH), supportive living facility (SLF), or through the DoA Home and Community Based Services (HCBS) waiver may apply for a hardship waiver if the person is denied such medical assistance due to:

 A hardship waiver may be requested by any person residing in a nursing home, SLF, or receiving DoA HCBS waiver services, or by the person's authorized representative.
 A long term care facility may submit a claim of undue hardship on behalf of their customer if they have written authorization from the person or their authorized representative.